Free Barcode Generator: Create UPC, EAN,

 Events & Ticketing

-PDF417 barcodes appear on airline boarding passes, concert tickets, and event credentials.
-Code 128 is used for printed ticket verification.
-QR codes are increasingly used for mobile tickets scanned directly from phones.
+Aztec is the square code on rail and transit tickets and on many boarding passes, and the generator above produces it.
+Code 128 is used for printed ticket verification, and QR codes are increasingly used for mobile tickets scanned from phones.
+PDF417, the other code on boarding passes and ID documents, is generated here too.

 Best practices